lovemearowlet/sputil/README.md

 sputil -h
 ```
 ## why does this exist:
-i wanted to try out getopt and do a simple coding project. there will be versions for gentoo and arch later! i have plans to later add config file.
+i wanted to try out getopt and do a simple coding project.